abilandz/PH8124/Lecture_6/Lecture_6.md

 IFS="$DefaultIFS" # revert back to default setting
 ```

-Since this is the frequently encountered case in practice, when a certain variable needs to be set only during the command execution, as we already saw before, there exists a specialized syntax applicable to cover such uses cases:
+Since this is the frequently encountered case in practice, when a specific variable needs to be set only during the command execution, as we already saw before, there exists a specialized syntax applicable to cover such use cases:

 ```bash
 SomeVariable=someValue SomeCommand
 ```

-Remember that there is no semicolon ```;``` between variable definition and command execution, this way the new definition of variable **SomeVariable** is visible only during the execution of **SomeCommand**.
+Remember that there is no semicolon ```;``` between variable definition and command execution; this way, the new definition of variable **SomeVariable** is visible only during the execution of **SomeCommand**.
 As soon as command terminates, **SomeVariable** gets automatically reset to its default value (if any).

 The final solution for our example is therefore: